 This workshop will emphasize learning the basics in broomstick lace crocheting and is open to anyone with knowledge and experience in crochet.
 Broomstick crocheting uses the same stitches as regular crochet but utilizes a large crochet hook to make larger, lacy-looking crochet stitches.
 This technique originated in the 19th century when homemakers used broom handles to make beautiful lacy shawls and scarves.

 During the course of this four-hour workshop, each student will be beginning a scarf, using the learned technique, which they will complete at home.
 Please pre-register ASAP if you wish to attend.to allow for proper set-up spacing and materials.
 Attendees may pay at the door upon arrival to the workshop.

 VENUE: Harlin Museum; Lower Level, Classroom Space

-LUNCH/REFRESHMENTS: Drinking water will be provided; students may bring other refreshments or snacks as they please
+LUNCH/REFRESHMENTS: Drinking water will be provided; students may bring other drinks and snacks as they please

 INSTRUCTOR: Angela Bullard

 SUBJECT: Learning the art of broomstick lace crocheting.

 Crochet hook, size K

 Gladys Morris, 417-255-0920, email@example.com